cygni/cts2023-devsecops/lab1/lab1.md

 >*OWASP Top Ten*
 [1 - Broken Access Control](https://owasp.org/Top10/A01_2021-Broken_Access_Control/)

-> Walkthrough is available in the UI on the scoreboard.
+> A walkthrough is available in the UI on the scoreboard.

 **Final question**